Super Nasal-Oral Ratiometry System

 • Quick-release connector for interchangeable adult and child masks

-• Volume control to enable optimised audio recording levels
+• Volume control for optimised audio recording levels

 • Auxiliary channel for simultaneous recording from external devices